Baked Maryland Crab Cakes: Easy Appetizer or Dinner

 Instructions

-1. Mix mayonnaise, eggs, mayonnaise, mustard, and Worcestershire sauce in a bowl.
+1. Mix eggs, mayonnaise, mustard, and Worcestershire sauce in a bowl.

-3. Add bread into the bowl and fold in so mixed well.
+3. Add bread into the bowl and fold it in so that everything is mixed well.
 The secret to these crab cakes is letting this mixture sit for an hour.

-4. Use a spatula to chop up the bread mixture to where the lumps are almost all broken up.
+4. After the hour, use a spatula to chop up the bread mixture to where the lumps are almost all broken up.

 5. Gently fold crab into mixture.
 Try not to break all of the lumps apart.

-6. Form into burger-like cakes, make as flat as possible for even cooking.
+6. Form into burger-like cakes.
+Make these cakes as uniform as possible for even cooking.

-7. Place crab cake on well sprayed sheet pan.
+7. Place crab cakes on well-sprayed sheet pan.
 Pat them so that stray pieces of crab are not sticking out, or they will burn and become hard.

 9. Bake another 5–10 minutes until cooked through.